-This simple yet powerful piece of software has been adapted by educational and health-based institutions on a large scale, and is going strong to this day.
+This simple yet powerful piece of software has been adopted by educational and health-based institutions on a large scale and is going strong to this day.
 The application is one of the most visually stunning examples of medical VR software available right now.

 Medical Field: Education, Simulation

 Company / Organization: BioLucid

 Neuroscientists Utilizing VR to Fight Memory Loss